PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-08 11:07:37
+Last updated: 2024-04-08 11:08:10
-Random Quote: I hate it when you talk sometimes.
-No... all the time. - Nicky Nichols
+Random Quote: Ted: "Robin and I already had our backslide.
+Last Thanksgiving, not even that long ago."Stella: "Did you place a large bet against yourself?" - Stella Zinman